What is Joint Custody?

 for those facing divorce and

-child custody disputes for numerous clients by walking them through the entirety of
+child custody disputes for numerous clients by walking them through the entirety of the process

-custody during your divorce, make sure our firm is by your side!
+your divorce, make sure our firm is by your side!

 What do judges look for when determining custody?

 In all decisions involving child custody, California courts are tasked